 Each household member aged 18 and older who is an Applicant and will appear on the title of the Property must attend 8 hours of HUD certified homebuyer education, through a Homebuyer Education Provider.
 Homebuyer Education workshops cover topics as: the loan application process, closing costs and escrow fees, recurring housing expenses, refinancing, budgeting, responsibilities of homeownership, home maintenance, and the importance of maintaining good credit.
-When all required members of an Applicant Household have completed the Homebuyer Education requirement, their Homebuyer Education Provider will issue a Certificate of Completion of Homebuyer Education must have been issued within twelve (12) months from the date of application.
+When all required members of an Applicant Household have completed the Homebuyer Education requirement, their Homebuyer Education Provider will issue a Certificate of Completion of Homebuyer Education, which shall be provided to the City at least 48 hours prior to close of escrow.
+The Certificate of Completion of Homebuyer Education must have been issued within twelve (12) months from the date of application.